 What is SDSL?

-SDSL stands for ‘symmetric digital subscriber line sdsl’.
-Its the upgraded brother of ADSL which is the traditional copper broadband we all know & experience buffer rage with.
-ADSL stands for asymetric digital subscriber lines & uses copper telephone lines to deliver your internet connection.
+SDSL stands for ‘symmetric digital subscriber line SDSL’.
+Its the upgraded version of ADSL which is the traditional copper broadband we all know and experience buffer rage with.
+ADSL stands for asymmetric digital subscriber lines & uses a single pair of copper telephone lines to deliver your internet connection.

 Symmetric digital subscriber lines are different to ADSL.
 The main difference between the two: symmetry.
 SDSL gives you symmetrical upload and download speeds, much like the business class leased line, only less reliable.

 Whats is the difference between SDSL & ADSL?

 The two types of DSL that are common in the UK: ADSL, and SDSL.
 ADSL is what you’re used to.
 It has faster download data rates and the bandwidth degrades over distance.
 Take a look at most BT business broadband – download speeds of 17 Mbps, and upload speeds of just 1Mbps.